Validating the Angular Sizes of Red Clump Stars with Intensity Interferometry: Validation of the SBC Determination

 With longer baseline observations, it becomes possible to approach the Rayleigh resolution criterion, which, in principle, could yield angular diameters that are less sensitive to limb-darkening modeling.
 However, the resolution criterion is technically achieved when the visibility reaches its first zero, at which point the signal vanishes.
 As a practical alternative, we consider measuring the secondary maximum, which, when combined with the primary-maximum measurement, provides a means to reduce systematic errors or enable comparisons between models at a single wavelength.
 Here, the uncertainties in $s$ in Figure~\ref{fig:sigma_s} relative to the per-band minimum are larger by a factor of $\sim 10$, meaning that a 100-times longer exposure time would be required to recover the minimum uncertainty.

 There are several approaches to extend the fiducial observation to increase the effective exposure time by factors of 4--10000 to achieve the target signal to noises at wavelengths other than the $H$ band or at the secondary peak of the visibility function.
 The most straightforward is to dedicate the telescope time for the longer exposures.
 Otherwise, one could exploit the multiplex advantage of observing multiple bandpasses simultaneously---for example, the requisite signal could be obtained by increasing the effective exposure time by dispersing the light dispersed onto 4 to 100 channel SPAD arrays (ensuring that the $\sigma_t \Delta \omega \gg 1$ condition holds) and increasing the exposure time to make up for what could not be gained through multiplexing.
 Interferometry with simultaneous observation of $N$ telescopes offers ${N \choose 2}$ unique baselines.
 For $N=37$ telescopes \citep[the number of Small-Sized Telescopes planned for the Cherenkov Telescope Array Observatory-South][]{2022SPIE12182E..0KT}, this yields an effective increase by a factor of 666 to the nominal exposure time.
+Crucially, simultaneous multi-baseline observations are preferable to extending single-pair integrations across multiple observing sessions: night-to-night variations in sky background can cause systematic drifts in the $g^{(2)}$ baseline that prevent the signal-to-noise ratio from scaling as $1/\sqrt{T}$ when data are combined over many nights \citep{2024MNRAS.529.4387A}.
+The 666 simultaneous CTAO baselines therefore offer a practical path to the required precision within a single session, avoiding this multi-night systematic entirely.

 Validation of the \citet{2019Natur.567..200P} result does not require re-measurement of all stars, but rather testing for inconsistency in measured angular sizes of a sufficient large subset of stars.
 If the validation sample has the same per-star surface brightness uncertainty of $0.03$\,mag/arcsec$^2$, the uncertainty on the mean surface brightness of $N$ stars scales as $0.03/\sqrt{N}$\,mag/arcsec$^2$.
 To detect a systematic offset comparable to the intrinsic scatter of the SBC relationship ($0.018$\,mag/arcsec$^2$) at $3\sigma$ significance would require $(3 \times 0.03/0.018)^2 \approx 25$ stars.
 These estimates suggest that a validation sample of approximately half of the 48 Red Clump stars with comparable measurement precision would provide sufficient statistical power to test for significant inconsistencies with the \citet{2019Natur.567..200P} calibration.
 The stars with the most easily measurable sizes, those that are brightest to first order, can be prioritized for observation; this approach is justified as there is currently no evidence of bias in the existing SBC relationship as a function of observed or intrinsic size, magnitude, distance, or color.